The Answer is Fun!

 All guests under the age of 30 will be required to provide valid government issued photo I.D prior to the sale of any alcoholic beverage.
 As per the Liquor License Act of Ontario, Canada’s Wonderland can deny the sale of any alcoholic beverage to a guest who is showing signs of intoxication or public drunkenness.
 Any guest who Canada’s Wonderland determines to be intoxicated will be removed from the premises.

-Recreational cannabis and related paraphernalia are not permitted on park property at any time.
+Cannabis and related paraphernalia are not permitted on park property at any time.
 Canada’s Wonderland is a family entertainment facility and safety is our number one priority.

 Adverse Weather Conditions